-- 2.6 The Draft Local Plan will set out the proposed development strategy to meet the housing and employment needs for the Borough up to 2036.
+2.6 The Local Plan sets out the development strategy to meet the housing and employment needs for the Borough.
 The retention, provision of, and timely delivery of new infrastructure is fundamental to the delivery of the Plan.
-Proposed policies, development allocations and supporting text will make specific references to infrastructure requirements. - 2.7 Proposed Policy INF1: Infrastructure Delivery will set out the key borough wide requirements relating to how development proposals will be required to provide and contribute towards new or improved infrastructure.
-As previously noted, the NPPF requires Local Plans to set out the specific infrastructure requirements for proposed allocations, and so are further set out where appropriate in the proposed Draft Local Plan policies, development allocations and supporting text. - 2.8 Development Allocation policies also identify key items of infrastructure that will be required to make applications acceptable in planning terms.
-These requirements will be tested through the viability assessment of the Local Plan.
+Proposed policies, development allocations and supporting text will make specific references to infrastructure requirements.

+2.7 This IDP supports Local Plan Policy TIN1 to TIN4 in providing the framework and evidence for securing infrastructure provision and how development proposals will be required to provide and contribute towards new or improved infrastructure.
+As previously noted, the NPPF requires Local Plans to set out the specific infrastructure requirements for proposed allocations.
+The Development Allocation policies therefore identify key items of infrastructure that will be required to make applications acceptable in planning terms.
+These requirements have been tested through the viability assessment of the Local Plan.